-- 30% Applications including short essays, presentations, rough drafts of major papers, small projects and like assignments - 40% Summative assessments include but are not limited to tests, major essays, major projects that demonstrate mastery of skills - Quizzes are formative students in regular classes will have an opportunity for reteaching and reassessment for a grade up to 80%.
+- 30% Applications including short essays, presentations, rough drafts of major papers, small projects and like assignments - 40% Summative assessments include but are not limited to tests, major essays, major projects that demonstrate mastery of skills - Quizzes are formative students in regular classes will have an opportunity for reteaching and reassessment for a grade up to 80%. - Grade Minimums - There will be two grades per week.

-Grade Minimums

-There will be two grades per week.
 Each grade category will be covered in a nine week period.
-At least two summative assessments will be in each nine week period.
+At least two summative assessments will be in each nine week period. - Miscellaneous - Extra Credit: May be offered once per quarter, and it may not exceed more than 20 points total. - The English department will accept late work.